-- It is also quite usual for the landlords to require a safety deposits.
-The safety deposit usually equals 1-2 months’ rent and is used in case of emergencies or to repair any damages made by the tenant.
+- It is also quite usual for the landlords to require a security deposits.
+The security deposit usually equals 1-2 months’ rent and is used in case of emergencies or to repair any damages made by the tenant.
 When you are moving out and the flat is in the same condition as when you moved in, the safety deposit will be returned to you.
 When you are moving in, we recommend taking pictures of things in the flat that are slightly broken, dirty, or worn out so it can’t be used against you later.

 - One last thing, if there is anything that runs on gas in your flat, make sure it has been checked.
 The landlord should not have a problem with showing you the receipt or the confirmation that the gas heater/kitchen stove or any other equipment have been properly checked.
 (By law it should be checked every year prevent any problems).

 We are here to help with finding long-term accommodation if you need it.
 We can help with the search, translations, and if needed, we can go to the viewing with you as well.